krmbkt/gulp-eslint-threshold/README.md

 - `minWarnings`, a number for the threshold.
 - `callbackFunction(eslintWarnings)`, a callback function for when the threshold is met.
 The argument `eslintWarnings` is the number of warnings found by ESLint.

+`afterErrors(minErrors, callbackFunction)`

+- `minErrors`, a number for the threshold.
+- `callbackFunction(eslintErrors)`, a callback function for when the threshold is met.
+The argument `eslintErrors` is the number of errors found by ESLint.